cloudops/cloudmc-standard-kb/en/automation/deploy-virtual-machine-using-terraform.md

 [Terraform](https://www.terraform.io/) is a widely used tool for automating the creation and maintenance of virtual infrastructure.
 By using a declarative language to describe the desired resources in a deployment, Terraform performs the necessary tasks to bring the infrastructure to the described state.
 This model of *infrastructure-as-code* makes possible cloud-based deployments that are easier to build and, when necessary, easier to quickly rebuild.

-One simple example shown here is using Terraform to create instances based on the cloud.ca platform using custom-sized compute resources.
+One simple example shown here is using Terraform to create instances based on the Hypertec Cloud platform using custom-sized compute resources.

 ### Prerequisites

 - [Terraform](https://www.terraform.io/downloads.html) must be installed locally
-- The [cloud.ca Terraform provider](https://github.com/cloud-ca/terraform-provider-cloudca) must be installed
+- The [Hypertec Cloud Terraform provider](https://github.com/cloud-ca/terraform-provider-cloudca) must be installed
-- A valid cloud.ca API key
+- A valid Hypertec Cloud API key
-   - You can generate an API key for your cloud.ca account by logging into cloud.ca, going to *My profile* (in the **User** menu at the upper right of the page), and clicking on *API credentials* in the sidebar.
+   - You can generate an API key for your Hypertec Cloud account by logging into Hypertec Cloud, going to *My profile* (in the **User** menu at the upper right of the page), and clicking on *API credentials* in the sidebar.
 - The environment ID for the target environment
    - The environment ID can be found by going to the *Environments* page for the appropriate service, clicking on the *Action* menu on the far right of the desired environment, and clicking *Copy environment ID*.
 - The network ID for the target network